sashahafner/unit-converter/README.md

 # Getting started
 [Download](https://github.com/sashahafner/unit-converter/raw/main/unit-converter.xlsx) the unit-converter.xlsx file and open it in Excel, LibreOffice Calc, or similar spreadsheet programs.
-Enter a input value, input units and exponents, and an output value is automatically calculated.
+Enter a input value, enter or select input and output units and exponents, and an output value is automatically calculated.
 Check detailed error messages in red if no value is returned.
 One common problem is a blank input unit cell.
 Be sure to use "." instead.